Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 How the divergence emerges

-Each stage in the process creates a space for work.
+Each stage in the process creates a space within which work can develop.

 A pleading must be prepared.